ckan/ckan/doc/maintaining/installing/deployment.rst

 3. Create the WSGI Server
 -------------------------

-Make sure you have activated the Python virtual environment before running this commands:  ``|activate|``
+Make sure you have activated the Python virtual environment before running this command:  |activate|

 uwsgi
 -----